getson/VendingMachine/README.md

  - ReadyToProcessOrder- it means that the machine is in final state, when it will process the transaction.
                         In this state the machine is able to process requests "Process Order", "Cancel Order", after processing order it turns back the change or all inserted coins.

-Vending machine will accept all the requests through the terminal.
-# Request categories
- - a request that has side effects is interpreted as a "Command" (Select Product, Insert Coins, etc...)
- - a request for getting some info from the machine is interpreted as a "Query" (GetProductsWithPrices)

- Notifications for the user are managed through events.

 # Supported features: